brunobg/webdevbook/docs/backend/ssr.md

 ## No SPA

-While this books advocates a SPA approach, this section give a quick overview of how you can render HTML entirely on the server.
+While this books advocates a SPA approach, this section gives a quick overview of how you can render HTML entirely on the server.

 ## SPA and OpenGraph tags